Sarens Installs Turbines and Generator at Asia’s Largest Ever Coal-Fired Power Pant

 Sarens installs generator units at the Central Java Power Project also known as PLTU Batang or Batang power station in Central Java, Indonesia.

-Sarens was commissioned by PT Jurong Engineering Lestari for Bhimasena Power ID to install 1 unit of 176T HP Turbine, 246T IP Turbine, and a 460T generator on base.
+Sarens was commissioned by PT Jurong Engineering Lestari for Bhimasena Power ID to install 1 unit of 176T HP Turbine, 246T IP Turbine, and a 460T generator.

-There was a difference in the direction of the entrance and the installation position plus there was limited height available for deploying a turn table.
+There was a difference in the direction of the entrance and the installation position and a limited height available for deploying a turn-table.
 Our crew decided to lift the 3 cargo units (a generator, a HP turbine, an IP turbine) continuously with 2 gantries.
-The cargo had to be lifted 15m above the ground to generator foundation, skidded 30m inside and then 40m backward.
+The cargo had to be lifted 15m above the ground to generator foundation, skidded 30m inside, and then 40m backward.

-Our team deployed 2 set of gantry system 4x185T strand jacks + 4x418T strand jacks with six configurations.
-Most of the equipment was transported from Malaysia to Semarang and the modular beam 1500x1000 were shipped from Belgium.
-The erection of the gantries was completed in 13 days working in two shifts to adhere to the schedule.
-Moreover there was limited clearance between structures and equipment erection.
+Our team deployed 2 sets of gantry system - 4x185T strand jacks and 4x418T strand jacks with six configurations.
+Most of the equipment was transported from Malaysia to Semarang and the modular beam 1500x1000 was shipped from Belgium.
+The erection of the gantries was completed in 13 days, working in two shifts, to adhere to the schedule.
+Moreover, there was limited clearance between structures and the site of equipment erection.